Business energy procurement strategies

 - Pass-through tariff – The wholesale element of energy costs is fixed throughout the contract.

 💡 We specialise in helping companies find the cheapest fixed business energy tariffs on the market.
-Use our business energy comparison service to compare prices today.
+Use our business energy comparison service to receive quotes today.

 Corporate Purchase Price Agreements

-A Corporate Purchase Price Agreement (CPPA) allows large businesses to agree to purchase electricity directly from generators, such as UK wind farms.
+Corporate Purchase Price Agreements (CPPAs) allow large businesses to agree to purchase electricity directly from generators, such as UK wind farms.

 A CPPA enables a business to secure electricity for decades into the future and represents a tangible investment in the UK’s renewable energy infrastructure.